I was present for the Jesús Montero ice cream debacle. It was quite an experience.

-Butch was sent to check on Jesús Montero, though, as a national cross-checker, he was constantly checking on everyone in the organization, hence his glowing review of me.
+Butch was sent to check on Jesús Montero.
+As a national cross-checker, however, he was constantly checking on everyone in the organization, hence his glowing review of me.
 Montero was shipped to Boise to get himself back in a groove after his oblique injury.
-The plan was simple; Montero would mix in with us in batting practice but not play the first few games, then get some at bats as a DH to see how he felt before being called back up, potentially to the Majors.
+The plan was simple; Montero would mix in with us in batting practice but not play the first few games, then get some at bats as a DH to see how he felt before being called back up to Tacoma and maybe the Majors after that.

 I was the DH on August 28th, so I got to spend a good amount of time with Jesús on the bench.
 James Alfonso, a catcher and friend of mine, spent whole innings picking his brain on what it was like in the Show, as did I. These sessions were interrupted by him moseying over to coach first base, something he was under no obligation to do for us.
 But he did.
 My personal experience with Jesús Montero was a pleasant one.

 You could tell he had been humbled by his very-public failings.
 He was once a top-five prospect in baseball, a Mike Piazza-level hitting talent at catcher.
 Then the Yankees traded him to the Mariners for Michael Pineda after a short-but-successful 18-game stint (.996 OPS) in the Major Leagues as a 21-year-old, and things changed for Montero in a hurry.
 He was below average in 2012, his first full season in the Majors, then he had an injury/suspension-plagued 2013, then came the disaster that was 2014.